elastos/Elastos/ELA/docs/jsonrpc_apis.md

 }
 ```

-#### getexistwithdrawtransactions
+### getexistwithdrawtransactions

-description: find out which are already exist in chain by providing a list of  withdraw transaction hashes.
+Find out which are already exist in chain by providing a list of  withdraw transaction hashes.

-parameters:
+#### parameter instruction

 | name | type          | description                                   |
 | ---- | ------------- | --------------------------------------------- |
 | txs  | array[string] | a list of transaction hashes in string format |

-result:
+#### result

-a list of existing transaction hashes
+A list of existing transaction hashes.

-argument sample:
+Request:

 ```json
 {